 Unemployment aid: When would the $300-per-week benefit begin?

-Now the timing of that lifeline is up in the air for a number of reasons, including President Donald Trump's last-minute demand for changes to the bill.

-While Mr. Trump on Tuesday evening aired grievances about several issues in the bill, his more pointed complaints were directed toward the $600 direct stimulus payments, which he called "ridiculously low."
-Mr. Trump also commented on a tax break for business meals, which he said should be extended for longer than the two years stipulated by the bill.

-Mr. Trump didn't address the issue of unemployment aid, however.
-The stimulus bill would extend two major pandemic programs for 11 weeks, as well as top up regular state benefits with an extra $300 in weekly jobless aid.
-While the new round of aid will undoubtedly provide welcome relief, it's just half of the extra $600 in aid received by jobless workers at the start of the pandemic and which expired in July.
+The stimulus bill will extend both the PUA and PEUC programs for 11 weeks, as well as top up regular state benefits with an extra $300 in weekly jobless aid — or half of the extra $600 in aid received by jobless workers at the start of the pandemic and which expired in July.
 At the same time, the number of people applying for jobless aid remains at a high level, showing that the coronavirus continues to take a toll on the economy.

 "A lot of workers are concerned because they have gone in the hole during their unemployment; they have built up debt," said Andrew Stettner, an expert on unemployment with the left-leaning Century Foundation.
 "Some of the research shows that the average unemployed person has a negative net worth."